How to file your income taxes

 Thailand’s income tax for foreigners

-Income tax liability in Thailand varies according to your residency status.
+In Thailand, income tax liability varies according to your residency status.
 You’ll be considered a resident for tax purposes if you live in Thailand for 180 days or more in a calendar year.
-Tax residents pay Thai income tax on their local salary and foreign-earned income remitted to Thailand.
+Tax residents pay income tax on any income earned in Thailand and worldwide.

-People who live in Thailand for fewer than 180 days in a calendar year are considered non-residents.
-They are, therefore, only taxed on income earned while in Thailand.
-If you’ve earned money while living in Thailand and plan to leave the country during a tax year, you’ll need to obtain a tax clearance certificate to prove that you don’t have outstanding liabilities.
+People who live in Thailand for fewer than 180 days in a calendar year are considered non-residents and are only taxed on income earned while in Thailand.
+If you have made money and plan to leave the country during a tax year, you’ll need to obtain a tax clearance certificate to prove that you don’t have outstanding liabilities.

 Who is exempt from paying Thailand income tax?